tadeugr/kubexample/monitoring/README.md

 Then access in your web browser: http://localhost:3000

-The user is `admin` and you can get the password by running in another terminal:
+The user is `admin` and you can get the password by running this in another terminal:

 ```bash
 make get-grafana-secret